Skip to content

 jenesis compile

-For more contract template examples visit Jenesis Templates
+For more information on contract template examples, visit Jenesis Templates ↗️ (opens in a new tab)

-To open a shell where you can easily interact with your contracts, run:
+You can open a shell within which you can easily start an interaction with your contracts, by simply running:

 jenesis shell